KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

   souls emerging from the archetypal field
   into distinct expression, integration, and memory.

-This movement from unified essence to particular coherence
+This movement from convergent essence to particular coherence
 introduces increasing variability —
 not disorder, but **resonant differentiation**.

-The soul’s proximity to embodiment correlates with a rise in:
+The soul's proximity to embodiment correlates with a rise in:
 - Shading
 - Nuance
 - Uniqueness

-As the once-unified stream begins to localize.
+As the once-convergent stream begins to localize.

-Thus, DS / DM is not a “third” hypostasis —
+Thus, DS / DM is not a "third" hypostasis —
 it is the first field of **veracious individuation**.
 Its Soul / Mind bifurcation reflects not division,
 but structural refinement within a singular mode.